prantlf/grunt-eslint-config/README.md

   maxDepthToRoot?: number
 }

+// An object to be used as options for the grunt task `eslint`. interface GruntEslintOptions {
+  options: { overrideConfigFile: string },
+  validate: string[]
+}

 // Reads the contents of `.eslintrc.{js,cjs,mjs}` and returns an object with options
 // for the `grunt-eslint` task.
 If no config file is found, an error will be thrown.
 //